Reviewed By Andreas Zabczyk Nov 07, 2009 Updated Aug 23, 2017

 The term "native cut" is a term that has unfortunately been widely adopted in the gemstone trade.
 It is typically used to refer to badly cut gems that display faults such as windowing, poor polish and imperfect facet meets.

 Certainly we need a term to refer to poorly cut gems, but the term "native cut" is probably not the best term.
 It implies that the stones are cut by primitive people ("natives") in developing countries who lack the skill and technology to cut gemstones properly.

 There is no question that it takes more skill to cut gems using less sophisticated control arms, such as the traditional jamb peg device, to position the gem on the lap.
 Modern faceting machines allow the operator to "dial-in" the desired settings, and therefore allow better control of the angles and proportions of the cut.
 Traditional cutting requires a practiced eye and a good feel for the material being worked.
-The symmetry on machine cut gems is usually better since it doesn’t depend on the eye of the cutter alone.
+The symmetry of machine-cut gems is usually better since it doesn't depend on the eye of the cutter alone.

 Modern Faceting Machine

 Gem cutters in Thailand, Sri Lanka and India have traditionally cut colored stones to maximize their color.
 Dark-colored gems are often cut with a slight window to lighten the color, while less saturated colors are cut with a larger pavilion to deepen the color.
 Custom-cut gems follow the precision cutting style of the diamond industry, that aims to achieve optimum angles to maximize brilliance.